International Programmes 2024/2025

 • Design of Digital Systems

-Built on these compulsory subjects, the programme offers various opportunities for further deepening in the following fields:
+Built on these compulsory subjects, the programme offers various opportunities for further specialisation in the fields of System Design, Automotive Systems, Signal Processing, and Embedded Systems as well as additional non-technical subjects.

-Depending on the availability, the study programme offers the opportunity to do a research project at the university or a research internship (students choose one of these two options).
+Depending on the availability, the study programme offers the opportunity to do a research project at the university or a research internship.

 Course organisation